These are the 71 most relevant European marketplaces for Home & Living 2025

 - Skroutz: Noone serves the demanding logistics of this category in the many islands of Greece better.

-- El Corte Ingles: The clear category winner in Spain.
+- El Corte Ingles: The local generalist alternative in Spain.

 The Specialists